 This leads us to the second key quality of Lohmann, her dynamic and dribbling prowess.
 Not only does she find space for her teammates, but she also creates it herself by drawing multiple opponents to her.

-In this scene, Lohmann starts one of her characteristic quick runs with the ball.
-PSG center-back De Almeida leaves her position to stop her, which leaves space for Bayern’s attackers.
-Both Bühl and Magull make runs into the box now, and De Almeida’s partner Karchaoui can’t decide which one to mark.
-With composure and good timing, as mentioned above, Lohmann plays a key pass to Bühl, almost leading to a goal.
+During a passage of the PSG game, Lohmann started one of her characteristic quick runs with the ball.
+PSG center-back De Almeida left her position to stop her, which left space for Bayern’s attackers.
+Both Bühl and Magull made runs into the box, and De Almeida’s partner Karchaoui couldn’t decide which one to mark.
+With composure and good timing, as mentioned above, Lohmann played a key pass to Bühl, almost leading to a goal.

-As you can see here, Lohmann is the complete package for a creative midfielder and excels at creating by both passing and dribbling.
+As you see, Lohmann is the complete package for a creative midfielder and excels at creating by both passing and dribbling.

 Explosive and gifted with a good technique, Lohmann causes havoc in many defenses and is hard to stop.
-Like in this example against Turbine Potsdam last season, she has the ability to go past several defenders.
-This season, Lohmann’s success rate for dribbles is an impressive 72,73%
+Like against Turbine Potsdam last season, she had the ability to go past several defenders in one play.
+This season, Lohmann’s success rate for dribbles is an impressive 72 (73%).

 Assertiveness and strength in aerial duels

 Lohmann’s ability to keep the ball has a lot to do with her assertiveness.
-Here, Hamraoui tries to push her off the ball, but Lohmann stays on her feet.
+Against PSG, Hamraoui tried to push her off the ball, but Lohmann stayed on her feet.